misskelly/Number-Guesser/README.md

 # Learning during production

-If there was a chart that could have tracked what we learned in a short time, it would look something like this:
+If there was a chart that could have tracked what we learned in a short time, it would look something like this exponential growth chart:

 ![exponential growth](https://user-images.githubusercontent.com/40274984/49914611-392e3080-fe4f-11e8-8da1-1b938f4e8f26.jpg)